 There’s no question you can swim faster with fins.
 Fins not only make you swim faster, but they also allow you to swim and kick for longer periods of time, building endurance.

-Muscle recruitment is at an all time high when you’re wearing fins, and this is why fins are a fantastic way to improve multiple components of your swimming at the same time.
+Muscle recruitment is at an all time high when you’re wearing fins, so they’re a great way to challenge your legs and build endurance for longer races.

 7) More Efficient Workout

 If you’re in a rush, fins allow you to get more work done in less time.
 Adding fins can push your body into a higher heart rate zone for longer in a shorter period of time. #SwimSmarter

 8) It’s More Fun!

 Swimming fast is fun!
 It’s also fun to mix up your workout with the added use of equipment like swim fins.
 For example if you do a set twice through, on the first round you can go ‘all natural’ and on the second round you can add a pair of fins, and swim even faster.
 There are a number of different ways you can vary workouts with fins.
 You’re only limited by your own creativity!

 How To Choose Fins

 When it comes to choosing a pair of fins, you have two main considerations: Fin length and flexibility.

 The length of your fin is the most important consideration when choosing fins because it can dramatically impact how they affect your stroke technique and speed.
 Traditionally, shorter fins are best for everyday kicking and swim training.
 Longer fins are better for working on underwater dolphin kick and learning body undulation.